angadhn/MySite/_notes/Space Data Center Analysis.md

 ### Power Density

 Each iROSA generates nearly 20 kilowatts (kW) of power from two rolled-up solar blankets.
 When fully extended, the pair span 18.3 metres in length and 6 metres in width.
-The gap between the blankets does not appear to be in the public domain but appears to be negligible than that between the pair of SAW blankets; the specifications of the solar cells and their arrangement are also not known.
+The gap between the blankets does not appear to be in the public domain but appears more negligible than that between the pair of SAW blankets; the specifications of the solar cells and their arrangement are also not known.

-So, the power density here is based purely on the wing span, which works out to about 182.1 W/m² from:
+So, the power density is 182.1 W/m² from:

 $$
 \begin{align}